lsst-dm/dmtn-156/index.rst

 Summary
 -------

-It is hard to summarize all above results in one single metric.
-For our case the bottleneck seem to be the execution time of the select queries, so we chose this as a main parameter.
-In most cases this parameters grows linearly with visit number, except for the case of Scylla with three replicas which has some unexplained fluctuations.
-It is expected to grow with the size of the data and due to maximum source history size of 12 months it should level off after that time.
+It is hard to summarize all of the above results in one single metric.
+For our use case, the bottleneck seem to be the execution time of the select queries, so we chose this as a main parameter.
+In most cases this parameter grows linearly with visit number, except for the case of Scylla with three replicas which has some unexplained fluctuations.
+It is expected to grow with the size of the data, and due to the maximum source history size of 12 months it should level off after that time.

-For summary we want to present the numbers that can be compared easily, so we chose as a metric the time to read all table at after 180k visits (about 6 month of data).
-Not all above tests generated 180k visits, for those we include an estimate obtained from extrapolating fitted data.
+For summary, we want to present the numbers that can be compared easily, so we chose as a metric the time to read all tables at after 180k visits (about 6 months of data).
+Not all of the above tests generated a full 180k visits; for those that did not we include an estimate obtained from extrapolating fitted data.

-Here is the summary table for all above tests:
+Here is the summary table for all of the above tests:

 +----------------------+-----------+-----------+
 | Test type            | #replicas | Time, sec |